VanAndelInstitute/reduced-host-information/README.md

    - These files will be placed in a folder called 'csv-files' which can be found in the same folder as the repository.
 The program automatically check for its existence and automatically creates a new one if none exists.
 5. The program will automatically check for files containing the same name within the csv-files folder.
 If a certain file name already exists, the program creates a copy of the files with an appended copy number attached to it.
    - all_host_information.csv exists --> all_host_information.csv(1) will be created.

-### Dependencies
-1. An updated version of python
-2. An authorization token from the Rest API set to the environment variable 'TOKEN'
-3. Installation of packages listed in the requirements.txt

-## Token / Dependency / Modification / Attribute Information

 ### Authorization Token
 If you are an authorized party, you can generate an authorization token from the ansible tower website (https://ansible.vai.org:8043/#/home at the time of creation).

 An authorization token can be set to the token environment variable by running 'export TOKEN="<your_auth_token>"'.
 This will set the environment variable for the lifespan of the terminal.
 If you wish for this token to be set permanently and used for all terminal instances, add this varaible to your ~/.bashrc or ~/.bash_profile.

+### Running the Program in a Docker Container
+A Dockerfile was created for this repository so users may run a container without worrying about package conflicts.
+You will need to set the TOKEN environment variable in order to use it.

+#### Building the image:
+To build the docker image, run the following command: "docker build -t <docker_profile_name>/<image_tag>"
+  - "-t" allows you to name the image
+  - <image_tag> can be replaced by whatever you wish to name the image

+#### Running the container:
+The container will require both terminal interaction and reading from the TOKEN environment variable.
+Run the container with the following command: "docker run -it --env TOKEN=$TOKEN <docker_profile_name>/<image_tag>"
+  - "-it" stands for interactive terminal and will be allow for user input when running the program
+  - "--env TOKEN=$TOKEN" will set an environment variable named TOKEN in the environment variable and set it to the local TOKEN environment variable set by the user

+## Token / Dependency / Modification / Attribute Information

+### Dependencies
+1. An updated version of python
+2. An authorization token from the Rest API set to the environment variable 'TOKEN'
+3. Installation of packages listed in the requirements.txt

 ### Python Version and Dependency Installation
 Python version 3.12.4 and pip version 25.0.1 was used within a virtual environmnent to develop the program, so these versions or later versions will be necessary to run and or develop new features for the program.
 This repository contains the requirements.txt and requirements-dev.txt file.
 Only the packages listed in the requirements.txt is needed to run the program, but both sets of packages will be needed to modify the program.